SeanTshark/civ-ipriot-smiley/knowledge_and_evidence.md

 > The three aspects of PEP8 that I see applied are the indentation, use of naming conventions and the use of Docstring
 >1.
 Indentation with four spaces for every indentation level can be seen throughout all the code like for example, in happy.py on line 16 draw_mouth method, everything assigned to the method has been indented 4 spaces.
 >2.
 Naming Conventions such as the use of PascalCase and snake_case, I can see PascalCase being used to name the classes and snake_case being used to name the methods.
 >3.
-Docstring is used to explain what the code does and I can see an example of this being used in the happy.py file where it explains what the file does and what some of the methods do like draw_mouth.
+The use the of a blank line to separate functions and methods from each other, I can see this throughout the entire code for example in smiley.py between "dim_display" and "show" methods, there is a single blank line and if you remove it you'll get notified of the error.
 3. Give two examples of organizational documentation in the code.

 > Two examples of organizational documentation in the code